Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Step 3: Release the Mechanism

-The counterweight falls under gravity.
+The counterweight drops under the force of gravity.

 Step 4: Launch the Projectile